• Skip to primary navigation

 No matter whether you’ll be visiting the Mayan city of Chacchoben or chilling on a private beach in Mahahual you’ll want to understand what to expect at different points throughout your visit, so keep reading.

-One thing you’ll notice is that people are super friendly in Costa Maya and it is true that they want the town to have a good reputation, but as a foreign traveler, you always need to watch your back and your pocket.
+One thing you’ll notice is that people are super friendly in Costa Maya.
+It is true that they want the town to have a good reputation, but as a foreign traveler, you always need to watch your back and your pocket.

 Taking basic precautions is always encouraged, especially at night.
 However, there aren’t any major concerns to keep in mind.

-If you want to visit popular places such as Bacalar from Costa Maya be sure to book your trip in advance and ensure the tour company you choose has a good reputation, use official taxis, and stay safe overall.
+If you want to visit popular places such as Bacalar from Costa Maya be sure to book your trip in advance and ensure the tour company you choose has a good reputation, use official taxis, and stay safe on the roads overall.

 Is Costa Maya Safe to Travel Alone?